nodeset-org/constellation/README.md

    - Holds references to all protocol contracts and manages role mechanisms

 **WETHVault.sol**
    - An ERC4626 vault for WETH tokens, managing deposits, withdrawals, and rewards distribution

 **RPLVault.sol**
    - An ERC4626 vault for RPL tokens, managing deposits, withdrawals, and rewards distribution

 **SuperNodeAccount.sol**
    - Manages node operators and their minipools

 **OperatorDistributor.sol**
    - Manages distribution and staking of ETH and RPL tokens for node operators

+**MerkleClaimStreamer.sol**
+   - Allows for Rocket Pool merkle claim submission on behalf of Constellation and
+   - "Streams" the rewards from these claims to the rest of the protocol upon receipt

 # External Contracts

 These contracts are not part of the Constellation protocol but still serve important purposes of their own

 **Treasury.sol**
    - An example contract that a Treasurer might use to manage the earned income
+   - Constellation's contracts do not assume a particular treasury contract -- they only require a payable contract such as this

 **NodeSetOperatorRewardDistributor.sol**
    - Distributes rewards to a decentralized swarm of operators.
 Can take in income from any source, not just Constellation
+   - Constellation's contracts do not assume a particular operator reward distribution contract -- they only require a payable contract such as this

 # Actors
 The protocol involves several actors, each with specific roles and incentives to ensure the smooth operation and security of the system.

 **Node Operators** or alternitivaly refered to as **Sub-Node Operators**
    - May add themselves to the operator whitelist with the Admin's approval
-   - May remove themselves from the operator whitelist (if they no longer have any associated minipools)
+   - May remove themselves from the operator whitelist (if they have no active minipools)
    - Create and manage minipools
-   - Must ensure uptime and performance of their individual node
+   - Responsible for uptime and performance of their individual node
    - Collects fees from staking

 **Admin**